huntermitchell123/PGA_Winner_Prediction/README.md

     feature combinations I decided to keep were "yardage/par*drive_avg" which is intended to represent a player's distance relative to the course distance, and
     "drive_acc*scrambling_pct" which is intended to represent a player's ability to make par after bad drives.
 These were both fairly correlated to score.
 For models, I grid searched each one, but it only helped XGBoost.
 The final ensemble contains the grid-searched XGBoost, and the other original models.
+- The "v1" folder is old code when I tried to do this last year.
+It uses an older API with inaccurate data, and I didn't put as much effort into that model.

 Data: